mozilla/irlpodcast/README.md

 if 6AM PT is too early for them.
 All members of MozMEAO are happy to do this.

 1. Verify all is good on [the staging site](https://stage.irlpodcast.org/)
+  - If the episode was merged before the publish date it will not be visible on staging.
+You can see it on staging by either re-running the Jenkins job (if you have permission) or by merging a new pull request.
+If there are no reviewed pull requests that are ready you can submit one that changes the publish date to 1 minute earlier.
 2. Make sure your local `master` branch is up to date
 3. Push the `master` branch to the `prod` branch: `git push origin master:prod`